 Definition:

 The Environmental Protection Agency (EPA) is a U.S. government agency responsible for environmental protection regulations, including those affecting chemical process safety.
 They own the very large and complex set of regulations known as Risk Management Plan (RMP).
-It is this RMP (along with PSM by OSHA) that together trigger IEC 61511-1.
+It is this RMP (along with PSM by OSHA) that together trigger IEC 61511-1 in the US.

 Key Points: